veryeli/tesseract/data/about.md

 we're meant to feel disoriented; they've stolen rites and connections.

 # what is time
-we understand time's sacred relationship to us. we free ourself to be closer to creation itself.

-time is not linear, it swirls out, fractal-like in all directions, and is different for each of us. to know God we must know strangers and neighbors. we welcome diverse relationships to time and God, embracing diverging practices."
+time is not linear; it swirls out, in all directions, and is different for each of us.

 # suggested readings
-* Carlo Rovelli — <em>The Order of Time</em>
+* Carlo Rovelli — <em>[The Order of Time](https://esami.nwtdemos.com/wp-content/uploads/2023/08/The-Order-of-Time-Carlo-Rovelli.pdf)</em>
 * Benedict Spinoza — <em>Ethics</em>
 * Timothy Morton — <em>Hyperobjects: Philosophy and Ecology after the End of the World</em>
 * Octavia E. Butler — <em>Parable of the Sower / Parable of the Talents</em>